aarnphm/aarnphm.github.io/content/posts/Questions about Spinoza.md

   - philosophy
   - fruit
 date: "2023-11-30"
-description: Questions about Spinoza's Ethics
+description: Questions about Spinoza's Ethics.
+In the Appendix to Ethics Part One (pp. 180-85), Spinoza criticizes the idea “that God directs all things to some definite end” and “that God has made all things for man and has made man to worship God.”
+(181).
+Why do people believe such things?
 title: Questions about Spinoza
 ---